ecyrbe/zodios/website/docs/client/react.md

 ### `zodios.useQuery`

 Generic request method that allows to do queries (same as useGet).
+Query hooks will return a `QueryResult` object from `react-query` with:
+- the response data and all react-query result properties
+- the generated `key`
+- the `invalidate` helper.

 ```ts
 useQuery(path: string, config?: ZodiosRequestOptions, queryOptions?: QueryOptions): QueryResult<Response>;